fuuwille/zuord.js/web/docs/introduction.md

 Zuord delivers smarter runtime manipulations and compile-time type inferences than native implementations and popular alternatives.

 - **Recursive by Nature**
-  Zuord handles nested structures recursively, applying deep operations across all levels by default.
-This allows nested objects and arrays to be seamlessly processed while maintaining full type integrity.
+  Zuord operates recursively by default, handling nested objects and arrays at all levels while maintaining full type integrity.

   ```typescript
   const foo = { a: { b: { x: "zuord", y: "is" } } };